justanotherdot/justanotherdot/site/posts/increase-the-rate-of-oxidation-getting-more-rust-into-your-life.md

   great way to store ad hoc solutions to questions you have.
 In fact, the [Rust playground](https://play.rust-lang.org/) will save its permalinks to gist files, but it can help to have everything all in a single place for yourself.
-  GitHub gists also support multifile gists meaning you can tuck in a `Cargo.toml` manifest or other parts that may be relevant to the code.
+  GitHub gists also support multi-file gists meaning you can tuck in a `Cargo.toml` manifest or other parts that may be relevant to the code.
 This is why I also suggest sometimes having a `lab` or `playground` repository for various snippets, too, but `cargo new` already bootstraps a git repo that it is easy to push up various experiments.
-If you are using GitHub, you can automate the `gh` cli to also create a new repository, too, allowing you to automate the whole process without having to go to a browser.
+If you are using GitHub, you can automate the `gh` CLI to also create a new repository, too, allowing you to automate the whole process without having to go to a browser.

 * **Read rust code from major projects** - If you want to start writing